bmeares/Meerschaum/docs/mkdocs/reference/plugins/writing-plugins.md

 > This tutorial explains how to extend Meerschaum with plugins.
 For general information, consult the [Types of Plugins reference page](/reference/plugins/types-of-plugins/).

 Meerschaum's plugin system is designed to be simple so you can get your plugins working quickly.
-Plugins are Python packages defined in the Meerschaum configuration `plugins` directory and are imported at startup.
+Plugins are Python packages defined in the Meerschaum configuration `plugins` directory and are imported at startup under the global namespace `plugins`.

 !!! warning "Performance Warning"
     To get the best performance and user experience, try to keep module-level code to a minimum ― especially heavy imports.
 Plugins are loaded at startup, and those tiny delays add up!